avitaminoz11/yandex-praktikum-projects/README.md

 # yandex-praktikum-projects
-The projects which have been done during Data Science course in Yandex.Praktikum.
+Projects done during Data Science course in Yandex.Praktikum.

 ## The main tasks:
 - Structuring and analyzin large amounts of data,